-The government has officially launched its consultation on Local Government Reorganisation (LGR) in East Sussex.
+In November 2025, the government held its consultation on Local Government Reorganisation (LGR) in East Sussex.
+The consultation was open to all residents, businesses, voluntary groups, and local organisations.

 The councils in East Sussex want to listen to and work with local people, residents, stakeholders, and partners whilst making these changes.